isomerpages/moe-lakesidepri/_our-lakeside-education/Information & Communication Technology (ICT).md

 <b>Key Programmes:</b>
 <br>
 Information and Communication Technology Skills
 The ICT Department exposes students to ICT skills progressively.
 In Primary 1 and 2, students will be taught basic touch-typing skills.
-In Primary 3 & 4, students will be exposed to Scratch, a block-based visual programming language developed by the Lifelong Kindergarten group at the Massachusetts Institute of Technology
+In Primary 3 & 4, students will be exposed to Scratch, a block-based visual programming language developed by the Lifelong Kindergarten group at the Massachusetts Institute of Technology.